crissyg923/crystal-module-1-challenge/README.md

 ##Usage##

 You can contribute to this project by increasing its accessibility, making the code more efficient, or anything that you feel would be beneficial.
 You can also open up this page using Google Chrome’s Dev tools to inspect the code.
+In order to view the site's code using Chrome's DevTools, simply navigate to "INSERT LINK HERE" in a Google Chrome browser, right click anywhere on the site, and click Inspect.
+Below is what you should see